Skip to main content

 Two Systems, One Family: The Lived Reality of America’s Educational Divide

 While policymakers often debate early childhood and K–12 separately, families experience them as one continuous journey — full of hopes, tradeoffs, and structural contradictions.
-Over the coming weeks, this series will unpack how we arrived here, how these systems are evolving, and what it would take to design a more coherent pathway for every child.
+This is the first piece in a three-part series (the second and third are here) unpacking how we arrived here, how these systems are evolving, and what it would take to design a more coherent pathway for every child.

 A working mother sits at her kitchen table after bedtime, far too many tabs open on her computer.
 She’s trying to sort out child care for her almost-three-year-old, deciphering program types, weighing cost and availability, mapping commutes, comparing hours to her work schedule.
 The waitlists are long — so long — for the programs that actually fit her life.